pgsleepy/ultimatexr.io-1/content/docs/programming-guide/avatars/uxravatar.md

 ## Manipulation

+Object manipulation is a core feature in UltimateXR.
+Avatars can grab objects using the `UxrGrabber` component, which is attached to specific points on their hands.

+You can learn more about the mechanics in the [user guide](/docs/manipulation/overview), and they can also be controlled programmatically, as detailed in the [Programming Guide](/docs/programming-guide/manipulation/overview).

+### Properties

 - `LeftGrabber`: Accesses the grabber component for the avatar's left hand, responsible for handling interactions like picking up objects.
 - `RightGrabber`: Accesses the grabber component for the avatar's right hand, responsible for handling interactions like picking up objects.

+### Methods

 - `GetGrabber()`: Accesses the grabber component for any of the avatar's hands.

 ## UI

+The UI system in UltimateXR allows avatars to interact with user interfaces using their hands.
+Components like fingertip interaction and laser pointers are available to enable precise control of UI elements.
+You can enable or disable these interaction modes based on the needs of your application.

 ### Properties